adr/madr/docs/decisions/0009-support-links-between-adrs-inside-an-adrs.md

 ---
 # Support links between ADRs inside an ADRs

+## Context and Problem Statement

 Technical Story: <https://github.com/adr/madr/issues/9>

 ## Considered Options

+* Include in section "More Information"
 * Use tables
 * Use heading together with a bullet list directly after status
 * Use heading together with a bullet list directly after "Decision Outcome"